FH-Cloud-Computing/website/docs/lectures/1-cloud-intro/index.md

 ![A comparison of different cloud models.
 With self-managed the customer needs to take care of the application, runtime, operating, system, virtualization, hardware, network, power, cooling, fire suppression, and housing.
 With IaaS onl the application, runtime, and the operating system.
 With PaaS the customer only takes care of the application.
 With SaaS the customer takes care of nothing and only consumes the service.](/lectures/1-cloud-intro/cloud-comparison.svg)

+!!! note
+    SaaS will not be discussed in this course.

 ### Infrastructure as a Service (IaaS)

 The most basic of cloud service offerings is IaaS.
 IaaS means that the cloud provider will manage the infrastructure